Here's how many COVID-19 cases were reported at Lancaster County schools this week

-Kristy Moore’s daughter was in school for one whole day before being exposed to COVID-19.
+Kristy Moore’s daughter was in school for one day before being exposed to COVID-19.

 Her 8-year-old daughter, Katie, is in third grade at Bear Creek School in the Elizabethtown Area School District.
 Moore said she was told to pull Katie out of school Thursday, two days after she was believed to be in close contact with a student with COVID-19.
 School started in Elizabethtown on Monday.

-Note: Editor's note: A previous version of this story stated the number of cases School District of Lancaster reported in the last 14 days rather than since school started due to an error on the district's online dashboard.